The Role of the Local Authority and ILF Scotland as Funders of Self-directed Support

 The Local Authority and Self-directed Support

-The Local Authorities responsibilities for delivering Self Directed support are outlined in the Social Care (Self-directed Support) (Scotland) Act 2013.
+The Local Authorities’ responsibilities for delivering Self-directed Support are described in the law.
+The law is called the Social Care (Self-directed Support) (Scotland) Act 2013.

 The Local Authority has a duty to consider certain general principles under the Act: